MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/org-service/sample-execute-multiple-requests-transaction.md

 ---
-title: "Sample: Execute multiple requests in transaction (Developer Guide for Dynamics 365 Customer Engagement)| MicrosoftDocs"
+title: "Sample: Execute multiple requests in transaction (Developer Guide for Dynamics 365 for Customer Engagement)| MicrosoftDocs"
 description: "This sample shows how to execute multiple organization message requests in a single database transaction by using a single web service method call, passing ExecuteTransactionRequest as a parameter"
 keywords: ""
 ms.date: 10/31/2017